Why Am I Always Waking Up at 3 am?

-The phenomenon of waking up at 3 in the morning, or even a little later is really common.
-Far from being a mystical or supernatural occurrence, it’s actually a very common problem caused by sleep disturbances related to anxiety.
+The phenomenon of waking up at 3 in the morning, or thereabouts, is actually more common than you may think.
+It’s a very common problem, generally caused by sleep disturbances related to anxiety.

-However, it’s a phenomenon that needs to be explained in better detail to be better understood and confronted.
-Waking up at these hours in the early morning and not being able to fall back asleep can become a very serious problem if it keeps happening over the course of a few days.
-Therefore, it’s important to know how to properly manage the situation.
+However, it’s a phenomenon that needs to be explained in better detail in order to understand it and face it better.
+Waking up at these hours in the early morning and not being able to fall back to sleep can become a very serious problem if it keeps happening.
+Because of this, it’s important to know how to properly deal with the situation.

 Waking up at 3 AM: associated symptoms

-There are many publications covering this common phenomenon.
-However, we must remember that there is nothing strange about it; it’s actually the brain’s reaction to an elevated level of anxiety that we’re currently experiencing.
-When it begins to consistently impair our sleep, it needs to be dealt with.
+There are many articles that talk about this common phenomenon.
+However, we must remember that there’s nothing strange about it.
+It’s actually the brain’s reaction to an elevated level of anxiety that we’re currently experiencing.
+Having said that, when it begins to consistently impair our sleep, it needs to be dealt with.

-It’s important to keep in mind the symptoms that often accompany waking up between 3 and 4 AM:
+It’s important to keep in mind the symptoms that often accompany waking up at 3 or 4 AM:

-- Waking up to intense anxiety and restlessness.
+- Waking up feeling intense anxiety and restlessness.

 - Heart palpitations and a sense of danger.

 - Getting back to sleep is impossible.
 This increases nervousness, negative thoughts and sleeplessness.

 - If you do manage to get back to sleep, it’s a light sleep and you wake up feeling tired.